6 Professional Travel Photography Tips for Beginners

 Travel Photography Tip #6 – Pack a 35mm lens

-If you have a camera with an interchangeable lens, I recommend you invest in a 35mm ‘prime’ lens (i.e. one with no zoom capabilities).
+If you have a camera with an interchangeable lens, I recommend investing in a 35mm ‘prime’ lens (i.e. one with no zoom capabilities).

-Each of the camera brands offers an affordable 35mm lens, but if you’re using a camera with a ‘crop sensor’ lens, you may have to look for the ‘equivalent focal length’ – popular beginners’ cameras are usually all crop sensor format.
+Each of the camera brands offers an affordable 35mm lens.
+Still, if you’re using a camera with a ‘crop sensor’ lens, you may have to look for the ‘equivalent focal length’ – popular beginners’ cameras are usually all crop sensor format.

 If your camera has a fixed lens (such as most compact cameras), you can usually zoom in or out until your field of view matches approximately 35mm.
 It’s a great focal length to use while travelling as it’s typically wide enough for everything but still doesn’t distort much when shooting photos of people.

-Limiting yourself to just one focal length such as 35mm is also a great way to help improve your photography.
+Limiting yourself to just one focal length, such as 35mm, is also a great way to improve your photography.
 By using only one focal length all the time, you’ll eventually be able to envisage your scene before even lifting the camera to your eye and take better travel photos.

 About this Guest Author: Zach Atrieu is a travelling photographer and writer at Shotkit.
-In his free time, he loves kite surfing, crosses fit and hanging out with his wife and kids.
+He loves kite surfing, crosses fit, and hanging out with his wife and kids in his free time.

 Like this post, pin it for later!